Spiraling Out With The Light: Witchy Ways to Plan the New Year

-For example, I have a vision of how I want my garden to look by Summer Solstice, so I’ll write that down in the square for June—or maybe paste a picture that represents it.
+For example, I have a vision of my garden, the way I want it to look by Summer Solstice.
+I’ll write that down in the square for June—or maybe paste a picture that represents it.
 Also, I want to deepen my knowledge of the tarot this year.
 I have a study schedule broken down into 52 weeks (the number of minor arcana).
 I’ll write in March that I’m one-quarter through, half-way by end of June, three-quarters in September and completed in December—so be it.
 All of this is intention magick.

 If you do a twelve-card, year ahead tarot spread, this is the place to note which cards were pulled, (or key points from any other year ahead divination) so that you can quickly refer back.

 I’m a tarot witch, so I definitely include a year ahead reading.
 There are many to choose from, most featuring a card for each month.
-I’m not a real fan of the 12-card spreads.
+I’m not a real fan of the 12-card spreads, one for each month.
 For one thing, I look at tarot as a heads-up to what lies ahead in the current trajectory.
-But every single day we make choices that can change our direction and outcome, so six months from now a lot what turned up seems stale.
+But every single day we make choices that change our direction and outcome.
+Six months from now a lot of what turned up seems stale.
 However, if you’re analytical and interested in tracking how your choices changed your course, this type of reading is for you.

 In a simpler version, you could pull one card for each of the first three months, and three more cards to cover each remaining quarter season.
 To carry through for the year, on April first, pull three cards for April, May and June, using the original card pulled for that quarter as a significator.
 Repeat the process in July and again in September.